Root Cause Analysis

 Many organizations have recurring problems that their corrective action process does not effectively address.
 The cause is often

 We’ve conducted this course more than 500 times in the past fourteen years.
 One company reduced the number of paperwork errors by more than 90% within two weeks; other projects have had a bottom line impact of $100k-$500k.
 The course is relevant for dealing with customer complaints, equipment or product failures, audit findings, and many other

 If you’d like to attend an open-enrollment course see the ASQ Learning Offerings RCA page.
 ASQ will also bring the course to your facility.
+The course is also available via virtual delivery.
 If you’d like to take an online version of the course go to the Resources page.
-The course is also available for virtual delivery.

 Many participants have indicated this is the best course they ever attended!

 Organizations often have difficulty maintaining a consistent focus on strategic priorities.
 One mechanism for accomplishing this using performance metrics aligned to strategic objectives deployed throughout the organization.
 This workshop provides a structured approach for selecting, defining, reporting and managing metrics that allow everyone in the organization to effectively manage and improve processes for which they are responsible.
 A course participant from a service organization quickly learned the value of process thinking when trying to identify metrics.